MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Authentication

-Most commands within the App Center CLI require authentication, and therefore, before you can begin managing your account, sign in using the GitHub or Microsoft account you used when registering.
+Most commands within the App Center CLI require authentication, so before you can begin managing your account, sign in using the GitHub or Microsoft account you used when registering.
 You can do this by executing the following command:

 ```shell
 appcenter login